-5.2 Dual Air Brake
+5.2 DUAL AIR BRAKE

 Most newer heavy-duty vehicles use dual air brake systems for safety.
 A dual air brake system has two separate air brake systems which use a single set of brake controls.
 Each system has its own air tanks, hoses, lines, etc. One system typically operates the regular brakes on the rear axle or axles.
 The other system operates the regular brakes on the front axle (and possibly one rear axle).
 Both systems supply air to the trailer (if there is one).
 The first system is called the "primary" system.
+The other is called the "secondary" system.